QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Code_Plan/Plan.md

 26.Player-Movement: DualHanded to TwoHanded auto flip, make TwoHanded flip and collides w/ platform
-    - try check more in IsThereObstacle() to check and flip back --> solved by using FlipBackFromObstacle()
+    - try check more in IsThereObstacle() to check and flip back --> solved by using FlipBackFromObstacle() 27.Player-Life: Play clear stage cutscene but health still decrease --> because I test the game while the bonus point is less than 0, so it decreases the health . or maybe I didn't disable Player_TakeDamage, so I sloved by disabling Player_TakeDamage

 # Cuations
 1.if use horizontalOnVine > 0 in Reaching first time player will get to Dual-Handed immediately